Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

 The corresponding canonical Gibbs measure is

-where $Z_{N,\gamma,\beta}^{M} := \sum_{\sigma\in\Sigma_{N,M}}$ is the normalizing constant.
+where $Z_{N,\gamma,\beta}^{M} := \sum_{\sigma\in\Sigma_{N,M}}\exp\!\bigl(-\beta H_\gamma(\sigma)\bigr) \mathbf 1_{\Sigma_{N,M}}(\sigma)$ is the normalizing constant.

 Since the Kawasaki exchange \(\sigma\mapsto \sigma^{i,i+1}\) preserves the total magnetization, the dynamics leaves each sector \(\Sigma_{N,M}\) invariant.
-Moreover, the exchange rates $c_i(\sigma)$ satisfy detailed balance with respect to \(\mu_{N,\gamma,\beta}\).
-Hence the Ising--Kac--Kawasaki dynamics is reversible on each canonical sector:
+Moreover, the exchange rates $c_{i,i+1}(\sigma)$ satisfy detailed balance with respect to \(\mu_{N,\gamma,\beta}\).
+Hence, the Ising--Kac--Kawasaki dynamics is reversible on each canonical sector.
+Furthermore, the total magnetization is strictly conserved for all $t\ge0$:

 To connect to a macroscopic field, we introduce the Kac-smoothed spin field